Admissions requirements for ISIT’s undergraduate programs

 How to apply to ISIT's undergraduate studies?

-- English and a second language chosen from Arabic, Chinese, German, Italian or Spanish
+- English and a second language chosen from Arabic, Chinese, German, Italian, Portuguese, Spanish or Russian

 - French (all levels)